specious/facebook-cli/README.md

 > Post to friends wall via the API generate a high levels of negative user feedback, including “Hides” and “Mark as Spam" and so we are removing it from the API.
 If you want to allow people to post to their friend’s timeline from your app, you can invoke the feed dialog.

+More recent changes [outlined](https://developers.facebook.com/docs/graph-api/changelog/breaking-changes) on Facebook's developer portal cover further massive deprecations enactedin 2018, which have eliminated facebook-cli's ability to access past and upcoming events, publish content and retrieve names of taggable friends, as was still possible with the previous long-standing restriction.  facebook-cli's available functions have been pruned to reflect the latest changes.

 The functionality removed renders it impossible to build a full-featured interface to Facebook through the Graph API alone.

-If you expand the functionality, please [open a pull request](https://github.com/specious/facebook-cli/pulls).
+If you expand the functionality of facebook-cli in any way, please [open a pull request](https://github.com/specious/facebook-cli/pulls).

 ## Development